 With that now proven false and the Exeter patch revealed as a costuming error, this system is authored to be consistent with the remaining data — necessarily supplemented with some well-reasoned conjecture.

-"Real-world" explanations are contained within the companion article: Breast Insignia - Analysis.
+"Real-world" explanations and a copy of the STARSHIP EMBLEMS memo from producer Bob Justman are contained within the companion article: Breast Insignia - Analysis.

 As per the Starfleet Uniform Regulations of 2266, all officers shall wear an authorised insignia in its prescribed orientation on the left breast of their standard service uniforms.